coolsahaj1234/coolsahaj1234/README.md

 # Hi there, I'm Sahaj! 👋

-### ⚡ Tech Wizard | Robotics Enthusiast | Full Stack Developer
+### ⚡ Tech Wizard | Robotics Enthusiast

 I love creating cool projects and playing with all kinds of electronic stuff.
-My passion lies in bridging the gap between hardware and software, building intelligent robots and interactive systems.

 ---